amejid/ytech-landing/README.md

 ### Setup

-You can clone the repository using the link https://github.com/amejid/capstone-1
+- Clone the repository using the link https://github.com/amejid/capstone-1
+- Navigate to the folder using <cd capstone-1>
+- Open index.html in the browser of your choice
+- Use your favorite text editor to modify contents of the page

 ## Authors